DhruvSantilal/DhruvSantilal/README.md

 📚 Most experienced within JavaScript [React.JS, Next.JS], HTML, CSS/CSS frameworks [Tailwind, Bootstrap, Material UI and Sass ] and Java.

-💻 Well familliar with working in a group using methodologies such as AGILE, SCRUM, Kanban and Github.
+💻 Well familliar with working in a group using methodologies such as AGILE, SCRUM, Kanban and Github and Testing.

 * 🖥️  See my portfolio at [dhruvsantilal.com](http://dhruvsantilal.com)
 * ✉️  You can contact me at [dhruvsantilal.com](mailto:dhruvsantilal.com)